• Recipes

 • Yes, cooking the salsa, but only a small bit of it.
 You certainly could cook all of it.
 IE the food processed ingredients.

-• Take half of the food processed chop mix from the strainer and add to a small pot and turn on the heat to med-high and cook for 4 to 6 minutes.
+• Take half of the food processed chop mix from the strainer and add to a small pot turn on the heat to med-high and cook for 4 to 6 minutes.
 Watch for the water to cook out a bit and tighten up.

-This develops the sugars in the peppers and tomatoes and creates a deeper richer flavor profile.
+This develops the sugars in the peppers and tomatoes and creates a deeper, richer flavor profile.

 • Combine all the ingredients together, then add in your salt, pepper, garlic, lime juice, and cilantro.
 Add in a pinch of cumin and chili powder has been a hit in the past.